Where I Come From

 Who I Am and What I Do

 My life has been a whirlwind experience since I left CNU after earning my Masters of Art in Teaching degree.
 I student taught in Newport News and gathered as much experience as I could to prepare me to start my career in teaching.
 They say nothing prepares you fully for your first year of teaching, and also that you will learn more in your first year than any other time.
 Well, I can now agree with that!
 I have had the privilege and joy of teaching kids art at an elementary school in Ashland, Virginia.
-As I am now in my third year of teaching, I feel more confident, patient, and happy as I pass along my love and knowledge of art to each of my little kiddos at school.
+As I am now in my fourth year of teaching, I feel more confident, patient, and happy as I pass along my love and knowledge of art to each of my little kiddos at school.
 I have wanted to be an art teacher since I was in kindergarten, so who better to inspire future artists and art connoisseurs than me?